Henri Huchard (1844-1910) portrait

 The Texidor Twinge or Precordial Catch Syndrome (PCS) is a benign condition that causes brief episodes of localised musculoskeletal chest pain in children and young adults.
 Pain is pleuritic, non-exertional, and typically sudden onset at rest or with minimal activity.
 Forced inspiration or correction of posture often relieves pain completely.
 The exact aetiology is unknown.

-First described by Huchard in 1893.
-Huchard termed the condition ‘précordialgie’ (from the latin “praecordia” meaning “before the heart”).
+1892 – Huchard first described the condition which he termed ‘précordialgie’ (from the latin “praecordia” meaning “before the heart”).
 The condition was later termed ‘Syndrôme de Huchard’ or ‘Huchard syndrome’.

 Dans une leçon clinique qu’il faisait à l’hopital Bichat au mois de novembre 1892, M. Huchard donnait le nom de précordialgie à toute douleur, accompagnée ou non d’angoisse, survenant dans la région précordiale.
 Après avoir passé en revue les diverses douleurs qui peuvent affecter cette région, notre excellent maître arrivait à cette conclusion: «En général, à de rares exceptions près, chaque fois qu’un malade vient se plaindre au médecin, d’une douleur dans la région cardiaque, il n’a pas d’affection organique du cœur»